fm-or/tournament-planner/README.md

 3. *Court deviation*: Start with the minimum deviation.
 If infeasible, increment as needed until feasibility.
 Once feasible, the tournament planner terminates with optimized referee assignments and minimized side deviations.

-To model the problem the following sets are used: groups, which then include a set of teams, time blocks for games, and available courts.
+To model the problem the following sets are used: groups, each including a set of teams, time blocks for games, and available courts.

 Notation | Description
 ---: | :---